Chemistry IA ideas (30+ topics) - Topic Description & Analysis Included!

 Investigate bond enthalpy trends.

-Examine how bond-enthalpy(amount of energy needed to break one mole of the bond in gaseous molecules) varies with bond length and how the bond length varies across different molecules.
-Modelling/simulation software can be used.
+- Examine how bond-enthalpy(amount of energy needed to break one mole of the bond in gaseous molecules) varies with bond length and how the bond length varies across different molecules.
+Modeling/simulation software can be used.

-Examine the effect of the surface area of a reactant on the rate of the reaction.
+Examine the effect of a reactant's surface area on the reaction's rate.